 Many times, those things forbidden seem to be acceptable because they hide under a sweet looking veneer.
 Remember when Eve was tempted by the forbidden tree in the garden, its appearance blinded her to the death that was lurking beneath its branches.
 Samson was also beguiled by Satan's plan through a seemingly sweet delicacy.

 Samson was called from the womb as a Nazirite meaning he was consecrated and set apart for God.
 He had to follow strict regulations to fulfill this calling.
 He could not consume strong drink, nor even touch the fruit of the vine.
-A razor could not touch his head, and he could not touch anything unclean, which included anything dead.
+A razor couldn’t touch his head, and he could not touch anything unclean, which included anything dead

 The tempter first came to Samson when he went to the city of Timnah and saw a woman who was the daughter of the uncircumcised Philistines.
 He desired her as a wife and coaxed his parents to get her for him.
 Interestingly, the name Timnah means forbidden